Translated from Der Faschismus und seine demokratische Bewältigung, by Konrad Hecker (GegenStandpunkt Verlag, Munich: 1995) p. 305-26.

 “... the accession to power of fascism must not be conceived of in so simplified and smooth a form, as though some committee or other of finance capital decided on a certain date to set up a fascist dictatorship.
 In reality, fascism usually comes to power in the course of a mutual, and at times severe, struggle against the old bourgeois parties, or a definite section of these parties ...”

-But this does not change the fact that here, ultimately, finance capital shows its teeth and thus the decisive point is made about the fascist way of transforming a state.
-Fascist terror is the offensive means of struggle of a bourgeoisie which – especially after the epochal victory of the proletarian cause in the Soviet Union – is no longer able to assert its rule in any other way.
-To that extent, it “expresses” on the one hand
+But that doesn’t change the fact that, ultimately, it is finance capital that is showing its teeth here, and this is the decisive point about the fascist way of running a state.
+Fascist terror is the offensive weapon of a bourgeoisie which can no longer – especially after the epic victory of the proletarian cause in the Soviet Union – assert its rule in any other way.
+On the one hand, it “expresses”

 “the weakness of the bourgeoisie itself, afraid of the realization of a united struggle of the working class, afraid of revolution, and no longer in a position to maintain its dictatorship over the masses by the old methods of bourgeois democracy and parliamentarism.”